· · ·

 Check the availability for Tour A.

-Best for: Visiting popular lakes and lagoons and a shipwreck
+Best for: Visiting popular lakes and lagoons and a shipwreck.

-The Twin Lagoons and Barracuda Lake
+The Twin Lagoon and Barracuda Lake

-Skeleton Wreck is the next (and well-awaited) stop-off.
-The Japanese warship, which is now layered with coral and barnacles, sunk during World War II.
-Tour B also visits a second reef garden.
+Skeleton Wreck is the next (and well-awaited) stop.
+The Japanese warship, now layered with coral and barnacles, sank during World War II.

 Twin Lagoon